freedomofpress/securedrop-dev-docs/docs/workstation_setup.rst

 .. include:: includes/dom0-warning.txt

-That process is a little tricky, but here’s one way to do it: assuming this code is checked out in your ``sd-dev`` VM at ``/home/user/projects/securedrop-workstation``, run the following in ``dom0``:
+That process is a little tricky, but here's one way to do it: assuming this code is checked out in your ``sd-dev`` VM at ``/home/user/projects/securedrop-workstation``, run the following in ``dom0``: